wrandtkeflvc/fl_islandora_forms/inDevelopment/README.txt

 Buggy as of Oct.
 2018 (opens the same <location> instance in different fields).
 Goal is to separate PURL from URL from all location info.
 This is because logically a URL for a resource can never be the same location as the physical location.
 So those should happen in two separate <location> elements, not within a single <location> element.

+FullMODSmakeTitleNoAttributeRequired.xml

+<titleInfo><title> with no attribute on titleInfo is required by SSDN and by Mango (245 field is required by Mango).
+The MODS Simple Entry already requires <titleInfo><title> with no attribute on titleInfo.
+This in development form is to try and make Full MODS to where it will also require <titleInfo><title> with no attribute on titleInfo.